pytorch/torchchat/README.md

 To test out the REST API, **you'll need 2 terminals**: one to host the server, and one to send the request.

-In one terminal, kick off the server
+In one terminal, start the server

 [skip default]: begin